IMRaziel/phaser-shim-p2/README.md

 ## Usage

 This version can be used in the same way as the original `phaser-shim`.
+I also upgraded to the newest Phaser version (currently ^2.6.2).

 ### Module